springboardmentor13579x-proj/Automated-Podcast-Transcription-and-Topic-Segmentation/README.md

-# AUTOMATED PODCAST TRANSCRIPTION AND TOPIC SEGMENTATION
+#  Automated Podcast Transcription and Topic Segmentation

-I. OVERVIEW
+## I. Overview

 This project provides an end-to-end pipeline to automatically convert meeting or podcast audio into accurate text transcripts, followed by topic-based segmentation, summarization, and keyword extraction using natural language processing techniques.
 It is designed to efficiently process long-form audio and is suitable for real-world applications such as automated meeting minutes, podcast summarization, and interview analysis.

+---

-II.
-OBJECTIVES
+## II.
+Objectives

 - Convert audio recordings into accurate text transcripts
 - Segment long conversations into meaningful topics
 - Generate concise summaries
 - Extract important keywords for quick understanding

-III.
-KEY FEATURES
+---

+## III.
+Key Features

-- Automatic speech recognition using FastWhisper
+- Automatic speech recognition using **FastWhisper**
 - Topic segmentation for long transcripts
 - Summary generation for segmented content
-- Keyword extraction using KeyBERT
+- Keyword extraction using **KeyBERT**
 - Optimized for long meeting and podcast audio

+---

-IV.
-DATASET
+## IV.
+Dataset

-This project can be evaluated using the MeetingBank – Denver Audio Dataset.
+This project can be evaluated using the **MeetingBank – Denver Audio Dataset**.

-Source: HuggingFace – MeetingBank Audio Dataset.
+- **Source:** HuggingFace – MeetingBank Audio Dataset
-Real-world meeting recordings suitable for long-form transcription and topic segmentation tasks.
+- Real-world meeting recordings suitable for long-form transcription and topic segmentation tasks

-V. TECH STACK
+---

+## V. Tech Stack

 - Python 3.9
 - FastWhisper – Speech-to-text